imarc/ops/README.md

 The most important things are the labels and the networks.
 Those settings are required for the proxy to function or for your app to conenct to shared services.
 Everything else can be customized to whatever your app requires.

-See all the variables that get injected into this file [here](https://gitlab.imarc.net/imarc/ops/blob/master/ops.sh#L337)

 ## Contributing